kylelange/pizza-shoppe/pizza-shoppe/README.md

 _Every new order after the first, copies the h1 and ul display every time the "Knead that dough! button is pressed._

+_else if cost statements are not working correctly._

 ## Support and Contact Details

 _Any issues with this site, please [e-mail me] (baronsintrees@gmail.com) here._